inertiajs-revamped/inertia/docs/src/_templates/adapter/index.md

 ::::

-::: stepper Install the Laravel & Preact Adapter in your Laravel project
+::: stepper Install the Laravel & {{ adapter.title }} Adapter in your Laravel project

 <Card v-bind="laravelAdapter" />